BMR Inclusionary Housing Program Rental Manager FAQ's

 Hello BMR Rental Managers:

 Certain units in your building may be restricted under the City and County of San Francisco Inclusionary Housing Program.
-The below market rate (BMR) units are legally restricted in that they may only be rented to qualified low-income households and that you may only charge the maximum allowable rent as established by our office each year.
-MOHCD publishes an informal overview of the program.
-Your main guide, however, is the City and County of San Franicsco Inclusionary Affordable Housing Program Procedures Manual.
+The below market rate (BMR) units are legally restricted and may only be rented to qualified households paying a maximum allowable rent as established by our office each year.
+MOHCD publishes an informal overview of the program; your main guide, however, is the City and County of San Franicsco Inclusionary Affordable Housing Program Procedures Manual.
 You must review this manual for the most current official program rules.

 When do I adjust BMR rents and with what process?

 You may reset the rent levels for each household on the original lease anniversary date for that specific household.
 If you have moved off of that date, you must place the household back onto an annual lease with that initial date as the beginning of each lease year.
 Please contact our office if this is the case.

 You must reset the rents each year so that a tenant is not faced with an undue and sudden rent increase.
 In other words, you cannot “bank” rent increases.
 It is the responsibility of the rental manager to ensure that BMR rents are raised, if that is the intent of the building.

 You must follow all applicable laws regarding proper notice for the rent increase.
 There is no specific rule set by our office for this matter.

 What rent level do I apply to my BMR units?

 Please review the current rent levels at http://sf-moh.org/index.aspx?page=23.
 Please refer to the rent levels that apply to the specific percentage of area median income for your units.
 If you have a question about the income target of your units, please contact our office.
 Most units rent at 55% or 60% of Area Median Income.
 Most BMR Renter households will be charged the applicable rent “without utilities.”
 You may only charge the higher “with utilities” rent if you are paying for all primary utilities for the household (i.e. gas, electric, water and garbage).